andreiluca/LightWord/readme.txt

 | New option: Path to favicon (if you don't want to store it in LightWord's
   directory, or already have one elsewhere, just set the path) [voyagerfan5761]
 | Single page template sidebar and front menu issues fixed
+| Cufon update, fix IE9 font bug

 Best regards,

-Andrei Luca
-(and Voyagerfan5761, since sometime around v2.0.0.4)
+Andrei Luca and Voyagerfan5761 (since sometime around v2.0.0.4)